Spain defies Brussels on deficit target

-MADRID/BRUSSELS (Reuters) - Spain set itself a softer budget target for 2012 on Friday than originally agreed under the euro zone’s austerity drive, putting a question mark over the credibility of the European Union’s new fiscal pact.
+MADRID/BRUSSELS (Reuters) - Spain set itself a softer deficit target for 2012 than originally agreed under the euro zone’s austerity drive, putting a question mark over the credibility of the European Union’s new fiscal pact.

-Prime Minister Mariano Rajoy insisted he was acting within EU guidelines because the plan was still to hit the European Union public deficit goal of 3 percent of gross domestic product (GDP) in 2013.
+Prime Minister Mariano Rajoy insisted he was acting within EU guidelines with the more lenient figure because it would still hit the European Union public deficit goal of 3 percent of gross domestic product (GDP) in 2013.

-Spain’s new 2012 target of 5.8 percent of GDP was more realistic than the original 4.4 percent goal but still demanding, he said.
+Spain’s new 2012 target of 5.8 percent of GDP, was more realistic than the original goal of 4.4 percent but still demanding, he said.

 “I‘m backing austerity and aim to reduce the deficit from 8.5 percent to 5.8 percent; that’s significant austerity,” he said at the end of an EU summit in Brussels on Friday.

-Spain has already cut spending sharply and adopted economic reforms to avoid getting sucked deeper into the crisis that has forced Greece, Ireland and Portugal to seek bailouts.
+Spain has already cut spending sharply and adopted economic reforms to avoid getting sucked deeper into the euro zone debt crisis that has prompted bailouts for Greece, Ireland and Portugal.

-German Chancellor Angela Merkel and European Council President Herman Van Rompuy said there should be no flexibility on fiscal targets for countries in economic difficulties.
+German Chancellor Angela Merkel and European Council President Herman Van Rompuy said that for euro zone credibility to endure there should not be any flexibility on fiscal targets for countries in economic difficulties.

-“Meeting fiscal consolidation targets in vulnerable countries has been and remains one of the cornerstones of the EU’s comprehensive response to the crisis.
-It is key to reinforce confidence,” said Amadeu Altafaj, spokesman for European Commissioner for Economic and Monetary Affairs Olli Rehn.

 Spain is emerging as a test case of whether Europe is willing to ease fiscal rules that heap more cuts on member states grappling with stunted growth, high unemployment and the threat of growing social unrest.

-The government said on Friday that Spain’s economy will shrink 1.7 percent this year, matching an International Monetary Fund forecast.
-It sees the jobless rate at 24 percent.
+The government said on Friday that Spain’s economy will shrink 1.7 percent this year, matching the outlook from the International Monetary Fund.

-Rajoy’s decision made economic sense for Spain but Madrid and Brussels should have avoided a clash, said Thomas Klau, head of the European Council on Foreign Relations in Paris.
+Rajoy’s announcement made economic sense for Spain but Madrid and Brussels should have been able to negotiate a way out of the clash, said Thomas Klau, head of the European Council on Foreign Relations in Paris.

 “It’s the first step for undermining the credibility of a system which has not even had time to accumulate any credibility capital,” Klau said, referring to the fiscal pact.